 Below is a terse summary of where we stand ethically with regards to coverage of …Well everything we cover on this website.

 We have not (and will not) accept payment (in any form, from physical goods to money) in return for posting an article or a link on our website.
-We do not accept sponsored of paid-for spots on social media, such as giving a mention, like or share.
+We do not accept sponsored or paid-for spots on social media, such as giving a mention, like or share.
+Also, likes and/or retweets of other people’s shares are not necessarily endorsements.

 We have not (and will not) accept free trips, travel or paid for accommodation from companies that we write about, especially if access to news is contingent on said offers.
 This could be seen as compromising our integrity and that’s, quite frankly, not cool.
 If access to news relies on affording a company or project preferential editorial treatment we will, in most cases, skip ’em.